heartcombo/simple_form/README.md

 end
 ```

-and use it in this way
+and use it in this way:

 ```ruby
 # Specifying to whole form